microsoft/sqlworkshops/SQLServerMLServices/README.md

 <p style="border-bottom: 1px solid lightgrey;"></p>
 <img style="float: left; margin: 0px 15px 15px 0px;" src="https://github.com/Microsoft/sqlworkshops/blob/master/graphics/building1.png?raw=true"> <h2>Business Applications of this Workshop</h2>

 Businesses require deep information about their customer's behavior, and how they can leverage classification and predictive algorithms to maximize their value to the customer.
+Using Machine Learning algorithms over the data they already collect in an RDBMS, they can make more intelligent decisions about their actions.

 <p style="border-bottom: 1px solid lightgrey;"></p>